To bid at a DVLA Timed Auction, please follow the 5 simple steps below:

 You will be able to see the current bid price on each Lot together with the number of bidders interested in each Lot.
 You will have the freedom to increase your bids up until the deadline.
 Once placed, bids cannot be removed.
 This auction operates on the basis of Maximum Bids and features Sliding End Times.

 - Decide how you’d like to pay

 Payment needs to be made within 5 days of the auction.
 To find out what payment methods are accepted please see ‘How to Pay’.

-If you would like to download a copy of the auction catalogue please follow the link below:-
+To download a copy of the catalogue please click the link below

 Please note that bids will only be accepted while the auction is in progress